krsdata/programmerlab/wp-content/plugins/custom-facebook-feed/README.txt

 For a full list of FAQs and help with troubleshooting please visit the **[FAQ & Troubleshooting](https://smashballoon.com/custom-facebook-feed/faq/)** section of the Smash Balloon website

-= How do I find the Page ID of my Facebook page or group? =

-If you have a Facebook **page** with a URL like this: `https://www.facebook.com/smashballoon` then the Page ID is just `smashballoon`.
-If your page URL is structured like this: `https://www.facebook.com/pages/smashballoon/123654123654123` then the Page ID is actually the number at the end, so in this case `123654123654123`.

-If you have a Facebook **group** then use [this tool](http://lookup-id.com/ "Look Up my ID") to find your Group ID.

-Copy and paste the ID into the [Pro demo](https://smashballoon.com/custom-facebook-feed/demo/) to test it.

-= Are there any limitations on which Facebook page or group feeds I can display? =
+= Are there any limitations on which Facebook page or Facebook group feeds I can display? =

-The Facebook feed you're trying to display has to be from a publicly accessible Facebook page or group.
-This means that you can't display the feed from your own personal Facebook profile or private Facebook group.
+The Facebook feed you're trying to display has to be from a publicly accessible Facebook page or Facebook group.
+This means that you can't display the feed from your own personal Facebook profile.
 This is to do with Facebook's privacy policies.
 You can't display a non-public Facebook feed publicly.

 If your Facebook page has any restrictions on it (age, for example) then it means that people have to be signed into Facebook in order to view your page.
 This isn't desirable for most Facebook pages as it means that it isn't accessible by people who don't have a Facebook account and that your Facebook page can't be crawled and indexed by search engines.

 An easy way to determine whether your Facebook page is set to public is to sign out of your Facebook account and try to visit your page.
 If Facebook forces you to sign in to view your page then it isn't public.
 You can change your Facebook page to public in your Facebook page settings simply by removing any age or location restrictions you have on it ([screenshot](https://smashballoon.com/wp-content/uploads/2013/06/facebook-page-restrictions.png)), which will then allow the Custom Facebook Feed plugin to access and display your feed.

-= Can I display feeds from multiple Facebook pages or groups? =
+= Can I display feeds from multiple Facebook pages? =

 You can set your default Facebook Page ID on the Custom Facebook Feed settings page within the WordPress admin, you can then define different page IDs in the shortcodes you use to show multiple feeds from different Facebook pages.
 Just use the id option in your shortcode like so: [custom-facebook-feed id=another_page_id].
 You can use as many shortcodes as you like with as many different IDs as you like.

+= Can I display feeds from a Facebook Group? =

+Yep!
+First, authorize the plugin by using the big blue Facebook button on the "Facebook Feed" settings page and then select your Facebook group.
+You must be a member of the group and an admin of that Facebook group must have installed our app in the Facebook group settings.
+Directions for this are provided when you authorize the plugin via the Facebook Feed settings page.

 = Can I display the feed from a personal Facebook profile? =

-Due to Facebook's privacy policy you're not able to use the plugin to display all of your posts from a personal profile, only from a public page or group, as posts from a personal profile are protected for privacy reasons.
+Due to Facebook's privacy policy you're not able to use the plugin to display all of your posts from a personal profile, only from a public page, as posts from a personal profile are protected for privacy reasons.
 You may have limited success in displaying certain posts from a personal profile but most posts are not able to be displayed.

 If you're using the profile to represent a business, organization, product, public figure or the like, then we'd advise converting your profile to a page per [Facebook's recommendation](http://www.facebook.com/help/175644189234902/), as there are many advantages to using pages over profiles.

 Once you've done so, the plugin will be able to retrieve and display all of your posts.

+= Does the plugin work with Facebook oEmbeds? =

+In version 2.5, support was added to allow the plugin to power your Facebook oEmbeds as official support for these is no longer available in WordPress core.
+Just connect your account on the oEmbeds settings page inside the plugin and the plugin will power all Facebook embeds on your site, old and new.
+No developer app or account required.

 = Can I show photos and videos in my Custom Facebook feed? =

 This free plugin only allows you to display text from your Facebook posts.
 To display photos and videos in your feed you would need to upgrade to the Pro version of the plugin.
-Try out a demo of the Pro version on the [Custom Facebook Feed website](https://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the Pro version [here](https://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
+Try out a demo of the Pro version on the [Custom Facebook Feed website](https://smashballoon.com/custom-facebook-feed/demo/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=media "Custom Facebook Feed Demo"), and find out more about the Pro version [here](https://smashballoon.com/custom-facebook-feed/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=pro "Custom Facebook Feed Pro").
+[Click here](https://smashballoon.com/differences-between-the-free-version-and-pro-version-of-the-custom-facebook-feed-plugin/ "Differences between free and Pro version of Custom Facebook Feed plugin") for a full list of all differences between the free version and Pro version.

 = Can I show the comments, shares and likes associated with each Facebook post? =

-This is a feature of the [Pro version of the plugin](https://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
+This is a feature of the [Pro version of the plugin](https://smashballoon.com/custom-facebook-feed/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=comments "Custom Facebook Feed Pro").
 To display comments, shares and likes you would need to upgrade from the free version to the Pro version.

 = Is the content of my Custom Facebook Feed crawlable by search engines? =